See Dylan Dreyer and family in hilarious ‘80s prom-themed photos

 Ever wish you could relive (or experience) prom night in the 1980s?
-TODAY anchor Dylan Dreyer and her husband did this weekend for an '80s prom-themed party, the boy did they nail the look.
+TODAY anchor Dylan Dreyer and her husband did this weekend for an '80s prom-themed party, and wow did they nail the look.

 Dylan shared the fabulous pre-party pictures, including an adorable family shot with son Calvin, who turned 1 in December.
 The TODAY anchor sported a black velvet top (padded shoulders, anyone?) paired with a turquoise skirt and amply-teased hair.